patrick-llgc/Learning-Deep-Learning/paper_notes/yolov4.md

 	- Mosaic data aug: this is very similar to [Sticher](sticher.md) and [Yolov3 Ultralytics](https://github.com/ultralytics/yolov3).
 This is similar to increase the batch size.
 	- Self-adversarial training: first pass modify original image, then second pass train object detection
 	- Cross minibatch batch norm: improved version of [CBN](cbn.md).
-	- SAM: Spatial Attention Module from [CBAM](cbam.md) modified to point wise attention.
+	- SAM: Spatial Attention Module (channel wise mean/max pooling) from [CBAM](cbam.md) modified to point wise attention.
 	- [PANet](panet.md): concatenation instead of addition.
 - Conclusions:
 	- ResNeXt50 is better for classification, but DarkNet53 is better for detection